Best Fender Guitars

 7. Fender Precision Bass

-The Four-Stringed Legend
+The Four-Stringed Legend.

-Okay, I know we’ve been talking about guitars, but we simply can’t ignore Fender’s groundbreaking contribution to the world of bass guitars.
 The Precision Bass (or ‘P-Bass’), introduced in 1951, was the first-ever electric bass guitar to gain significant traction in the music world.

 Its split single-coil pickup delivers a punchy and warm tone, laying the foundation for what a rock ‘n’ roll bass should sound like.
 The broad neck at the nut makes it a favorite for fingerstyle players.
 Legends like James Jamerson and Roger Waters have shown just how iconic this instrument’s sound is in the annals of music history.